 The one caveat is that dogs may not be allowed “if there is a good reason to refuse it”.
 I’d try to avoid peak hour if possible, especially on buses.
 Some owners of larger dogs have reported that their dogs have not been permitted on buses.

-Note that when using the underground, you should carry your dog on the moving escalators, or otherwise use the stairs or lift.
+Note that when using the London Underground, you should carry your dog on the moving escalators, or otherwise use the stairs or lift.
 If only an escalator is available and your dog is too large to be carried, the rules stipulate that the escalator will be stopped if it’s not “busy”, but I’m not sure if this often happens.
 Read the full Transport for London regulations.

 If you’d prefer the more leisurely pace of a ferry, most of the Thames river boats allow dogs onboard.
 For instance, Thames Clippers allows dogs onboard, as long as they are on a leash, at no additional charge.